 For those who are new to this term, Minimalism is the intentional promotion of the things we most value and the removal of everything that distracts us from it.

 If you’ve been following my previous entries, you’d know that I am personally a huge believer of Minimalism.
-I advocated leading a simple lifestyle as the most important step to saving your first $100,000 in your 20s.
+It helps us escape clutter, live simply and inexpensively.

 Netflix’s recent reality show “Tidying Up with Marie Kondo” has also inspired many others to embrace minimalism and tidy up their homes.

 Since premiering on January 1, several of my friends have shared Instagram Stories and posts of themselves clearing out the clutter, organizing their items and choosing only to keep items that “spark joy”.

 If you are new to Minimalism, here are some benefits you can reap from adopting such a lifestyle.